segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 ### Step 1: Register Your Business

-Contact Nodopay admin to register your business.
+Contact FSCredit admin to register your business.
 You'll need to provide:
 - Business name and contact information
 - KYC documents
 - Webhook URL (optional, for receiving notifications)